Jitesh117/jitesh117.github.io/content/blog/implementing-google-bigtable-in-golang.md

 }
 ```

 The ordering is critical: the WAL write **must** complete before the memtable write.
 If the server crashes after the WAL write but before the memtable write, recovery will replay the WAL and reconstruct the memtable.
-If the crash happened before the WAL write, neither the WAL nor the memtable has the data — but the client never received an acknowledgment, so it will retry.
+If the crash happened before the WAL write, neither the WAL nor the memtable has the data, but the client never received an acknowledgment, so it will retry.

 ### The Read Path